neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 Let's take the example shown above of converting a zebra into a horse (and vice-versa).

 In a paired dataset the horse and zebra need to "match" each other.
 We're essentially taking a horse and painting it black and white.
-The background, lightning , etc. stays the same
+The background, lightning, etc. stays the same.

 A paired dataset would look something like this: